 My journey certainly isn’t over.
 In fact, it feels like it’s only just begun.
 I’ve just happened to pick a very compatible travel companion for this next chapter in my life.
 And I’m proud to say that Talia and I are currently engaged!

 In February next year, Talia and I will be getting married.
 And after the wedding, we’ve decided to buy a camper van and travel around Australia.
-Then with plans to backpack around Asia before migrating back to the UK, I can’t help but think that life as a travelling bartender is pretty damn sweet.
+Then with plans to backpack around Asia before migrating back to the UK, I can’t help but think that life as a traveling bartender is pretty damn sweet.

 How Bartending Changed My Life